inEXASCALE/euclid-cuda/README.md

-The CUDA and C++ code used for the paper "Mixed-precision k-means"
+The CUDA and C++ code used for the paper "Computing $k$-means in Mixed Precision"

 Still working on it, and fully make public after we submit our paper revision.